padok-team/terraform-azurerm-keyvault/README.md

 ## User Stories for this module

-- AAOPS I have a key vault that allow me to store secrets
+- AAOPS I have a key vault that allows me to store secrets
-- AAOPS I have a key vault that allow me to store certificates
+- AAOPS I have a key vault that allows me to store certificates

 ## Usage